jompero/grid-editor/README.md

 # grid-editor

-Grid-editor is a working progress project.
-The goal is to create a tool that allows editing a grid based layout with preset 'palette'.
-An example will be created with a tileset from Zelda: Link's Awakening and the ability to create and edit a level layout.
+Grid-editor is a a tool that allows editing a grid based layout with preset 'palettes'.
+Tilesets used in the example are [Adam Saltsman](https://adamatomic.itch.io/)'s _Kyst_ and _Monochrome Caves_.

-The example is available on [Heroku](https://mysterious-meadow-32567.herokuapp.com/).
+The example itself is running on [Heroku](https://mysterious-meadow-32567.herokuapp.com/).
+CircleCi is used to test, build (client) and deploy (backend).

-Backend built on express-generator.
+Backend built with express-generator.
-Client built on create-react-app.
+Client built with create-react-app.

 ## Goals